-ICAR

-When ICAR is used to simulate the historical period (1980-2019) using the ERA-interim atmospheric reanalysis (Dee et al., 2011) for boundary conditions, ICAR simulates arealistica patterns of precipitation across the domain with a high correlation coefficient between monthly modeled and observed (Livneh et al., 2013) precipitation (Figure 6).
-ICAR exhibits a dry bias across the domain that warrants future investigation to improve the internal representation of atmospheric processes.
-This is likely to be due to a tendency to underestimate turbulent variability in the atmospherics, resulting in a weaker enhancement of precipitation than is actually caused by embedded convective processes.
+When ICAR is used to simulate the historical period (1980-2019) using the ERA-interim atmospheric reanalysis (Dee et al., 2011) for boundary conditions, ICAR simulates realistic patterns of precipitation across the domain with a high correlation coefficient between monthly modeled and observed (Livneh et al., 2013) precipitation (Figure 6).
+However, ICAR exhibits a dry bias across the domain that warrants future investigation to improve the internal representation of atmospheric processes.
+This is likely due to a tendency to underestimate turbulent variability in the atmospheric winds, resulting in a weaker enhancement of precipitation than is actually caused by embedded convective processes.
 New work is developing methods to increase that variability in the wind field; however, for the purposes of this effort, we have bias corrected the final output of ICAR daily precipitation and temperature to enable its use for forcing hydrologic models.

-The high degree of month to month correlation between ICAR and the observational dataset (Figure 6) indicates that it can be used to project monthly variations in weather, and provides some confidence in the ability of ICAR to simulate the response of the atmosphere to future changes in weather and climate.
+The high degree of month-to-month correlation between ICAR and the observational dataset (Figure 6) indicates that it can be used to project monthly variations in weather, and provides some confidence in the ability of ICAR to simulate the response of the atmosphere to future changes in weather and climate.
 The monthly correlation coefficient in ICAR varies around 0.5 to 1 across the domain, with a mean value of 0.74.
-For comparison, theWeather Research and Forecasting (WRF) model has similar, though slightly higher, correlation coefficients, with a mean value across the domain of 0.78.
+For comparison, the more complex, Weather Research and Forecasting (WRF) model has similar, though slightly higher, correlation coefficients, with a mean value across the domain of 0.78.